-Pain experienced in the inner side of the knee is very common and is caused by a number of issues impacting the structures of the knee.
+Pain experienced in the inner side of the knee (medial knee pain) is very common and is caused by a number of issues impacting the structures of the knee.
 These structures include the medial meniscus, which acts as a shock absorber in the knee, and the medial collateral ligament that supports the inside of the knee joint during movement.

 - Muscular weakness or tightness in the leg that changes the way the knee moves and puts more stress and force on the inner side of the joint.